ecklf/OpenCore-Lenovo-Flex-15/README.md

 **Notes for macOS 10.15 Catalina:**

 Installer will not boot on old Mojave configuration on Catalina Beta 5 onwards.
-Make sure to patch your `config.plist` to patch renaming EC0 to EC to have proper USB power management.
+Make sure to modify your `config.plist` to patch renaming EC0 to EC to have proper USB power management.

 Inbuilt Intel WiFi won't work!
 I use Broadcom BCM94352HMB (use brcm kexts if you also have this setup).
 For that card Catalina will also need a modified BrcmPatchRAM2 or your Bluetooth won't work

-The **works** list below has been already tested by myself.
-No compatibility issues as of now.

 What works (as of macOS **10.15 19A583**):

 - Ethernet
-- Touchscreen
 - USB / Card Reader
 - Battery Status (patched)
 - Multi-touch Trackpad Gestures